Prospective Exhibition Community Team Member Application Information

 • Proactively communicate with the committee chair if any schedule conflicts arise.

-• Familiarize him/her/their self with the organization and articulate a general understanding of its mission, history, and community.
+• Familiarize themselves with the organization and articulate a general understanding of its mission, history, and community.

 • Serve as an ambassador of Heights Arts.

-The Heights Arts Exhibition Subcommittee position reserved for a high school student comes with a $250 stipend, with half distributed mid-year and the balance at end of term.
+The Heights Arts Exhibition Community Team position reserved for a high school student comes with a $250 stipend, with half distributed mid-year and the balance at end of term.

 Heights Arts is a nonprofit community arts organization in Cleveland Heights.
 Our mission is to celebrate our region’s literary, musical, and visual artists, and share their contributions with the community.
 We cultivate a strong, collaborative arts community by inspiring people of all ages to engage in the arts; supporting the arts through education; providing exhibition and performance opportunities; and fostering public appreciation for the arts.